morinlab/MBB243/Glossary.md

 ### tab `\t`

 - A highly important whitespace character that is commonly used as a delimiter between columns (e.g. in a tsv or tab-separated values file)

+### dollar sign `$`

+- Goes before a bash variable when retrieving (but not when setting) its value
+- Acts as a pattern anchor on the right-hand side when used in the context of a regular expression

 ### exclamation mark `!`